Basic trigonometric Korovkin approximation for fuzzy valued functions of two variables: Introduction and Preliminaries

-The classical trigonometric Korovkin theorem is stated as follows\cite{korovkin}. \begin{mythm} Let $(L_n)$ be a sequence of positive linear operators from the space $C_{2\pi}(\mathbb{R})$ into itself.
-Then $\lim_n\Vert L_n(f)- f\Vert=0$ for all $f\in C_{2\pi}(\mathbb{R})$ if and only if $\lim_n\Vert L_n(f_i)- f_i\Vert=0$ for $i=0,1,2$ where $f_0(x)=1, f_1(x)=\cos x, f_2(x)=\sin x$. \end{mythm} Korovkin approximation theorems examine the approximation of functions via sequences of positive linear operators by exhibiting a finite number of test functions whose approximation ensures the approximation of all functions in the space.
-Since the introduction, Korovkin theorems have impressed many mathematicians due to their simplicity and power when dealing with approximation of continuous functions.
-Researchers presented various test functions in different spaces of continuous functions and provided applications concerning some known approximation processes such as Bernstein operators, Kontorovich operators, convolution operators, Gauss-Weistrass operators.
-Besides, the concept of modulus of continuity is used to study the rates of convergence of approximating operators and fruitful results are achieved.
-For some of these results we refer to \cite{korovkin1,temel1,temel2,temel3,temel4,temel5,temel6,temel7,bernstein}.
+\allowdisplaybreaks Korovkin theorems examine approximation of continuous functions via linear operators by exhibiting finite number of test functions whose approximation ensures the approximation of all functions in the space\cite{korovkin, korovkin1}.
+Since their introduction, Korovkin theorems have impressed many mathematicians due to their simplicity and power when dealing with approximation of functions.
+Researchers have presented various test functions in different spaces of functions and provided applications concerning some known approximation processes via linear operators.
+For some of these results we refer to \cite{temel1,altomare4,altomare9}.